-We characterize functions using ‘def’ statement which takes 3 values as input like function names, parameters or arguments.
-It mentions the values which are passed to this function for given call, this might have a state called ‘return’.
-Body is indented as we had for ‘if’, ‘for’ and ‘while’.
-Return statement if confronts, i.e., at this point the enactment of function will end and you’ll return to where you called the function from returning the value, where value will be any expression constant.
+We characterize functions using the ‘def’ statement which takes 3 values as input like function names, parameters, or arguments.
+It mentions the values which are passed to this function for a given cell, this might have a state called ‘return’.
+The body is indented as we had for ‘if’, ‘for’, and ‘while’.
+Return statement if confronts, i.e., at this point, the enactment of function will end and you’ll return to where you called the function from returning the value, where value will be any expression constant.

 def f(x, y, z): declaration_1 declaration_2 declaration_3 …. return(c) ….